P4RI4H/radio.net_podcast_downloader/README.md

 ## ▶ How to Use

-1. Visit any podcast page on: https://www.radio.net/p/ or https://www.radio.net/podcast/
+1. Visit any podcast page on: https://www.radio.net/podcast/

 2. The **Podcast Extractor panel** will appear in the top-right corner.